Skip to main content

 The client credentials flow involves an machine-to-machine (M2M) application exchanging credentials with services where there is no user involved.

-In this section, you will update the existing route with additional OIDC configurations and authenticate to Azure AD with an access token.
+In this section, you will update the existing route with additional OIDC configurations and authenticate to Microsoft Entra ID with an access token.

 Update OIDC Plugin